dotnet/docs-aspire/docs/database/milvus-component.md

 The .NET Aspire Milvus Client component provides multiple options to configure the server connection based on the requirements and conventions of your project.

+> [!TIP]
+> The default use is `root` and the default password is `Milvus`.
+Currently, Milvus doesn't support changing the superuser password at startup.
+It needs to be manually changed with the client.

 ### Use a connection string

 When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddMilvusClient()`: